gearmobile1505/Cloud-Sec-Projects/cis-benchmark-checker/docs/USAGE.md

 # CIS Benchmark Checker - Usage Guide

-Comprehensive documentation for using the CIS Benchmark Checker to assess and monitor AWS security compliance.
+Documentation for using the CIS Benchmark Checker to assess and monitor AWS security compliance.

 > **🚀 FIRST TIME SETUP?
 Start with the [Complete Walkthrough](WALKTHROUGH.md) for end-to-end setup instructions!**